 The Monster 1000HD Ultimate High-Speed HDMI Cable with Ethernet supports all audiovisual technologies available today.
 This is a well-built cable that you can expect to last for a long time.
 For all of its good looks and capability, though, this is a cable that's largely over-engineered – and you'll see that in its price.
 This is one of the most expensive HDMI cables on the market, and it doesn't quite justify its price.
-Still, the 1000HD's high build quality makes it a good choice for long-distance cable runs.
+Still, the 1000HD's high build quality makes it a good choice for long-distance cable runs, though the AudioQuest Pearl HDMI cables are a more affordable option.

 The HDMI cable is manufactured with high-quality materials that offer ample conductivity, durability and protection from corrosion.
 However, the website notes that the cable's 17.8 Gbps bandwidth trails off over longer distances, and it does not specify the cable's gauge (or diameter).
 However, the cable's large bandwidth and quality materials enable the company to offer it in lengths up to 50 feet, unlike some of its competitors.